DerickFernando51/SLIIT/BJT audio amplifier.md

 • V<sub>P-P</sub> = 6.4 V

 # 6.0 Discussion
- In the first part of this lab the voltage divider bias circuit was analyzed to find the values of the required resistors and capacitors.
+ In the first part of this project the voltage divider bias circuit was analyzed to find the values of the required resistors and capacitors.
 Next, the simulations were performed in Multisim software using the values obtained.
 After confirming that the required output was obtained the PCB was designed.
 Then, the components were soldered to the PCB and the complete circuit